PARK AVENUE, SINGAPORE – LOOKED LIKE A DISASTER UNFOLDING. TURNED OUT PRETTY GOOD!

 The location is perfect for business travel, supply everywhere and close to the airport.

-If this review of Park Avenue has helped you in any way please click ‘Helpful’ button so I know I am on track with my reporting to assist other travellers, thanks.. it keeps me going.
+If this review of Park Avenue has helped you in any way please click ‘Helpful’ button so I know I am on track with my reporting to assist other travelers, thanks.. it keeps me going.